-OROBOROS FileFinder: Click on the icon in the section "O2k-Manual".
-Go to Chapter 'Oxygen calibration by DatLab' and move to the right to open the Excel file "O2k-Calibration-List".
-Save a copy of this Excel Template and paste the calibration parameters into new lines sequentially for chamber (A) and (B), thus generating a data base for quality control of instrumental calibration.
+Oroboros FileFinder: Click on the icon "O2k- and DL-Protocols".
+Go to Chapter 'Oxygen calibration by DatLab' and move to the right to open the Excel file "O2k- calibration.xlsx".
+Save a copy of this Excel template and paste the calibration parameters into new lines sequentially for chamber (A) and (B), thus generating a data base for quality control of instrumental calibration.

 Figure 4.
-Stability of the signals of six OroboPOS at air calibration, R1, over a period of >1 month at constant (25 temperature °C).
-Membranes were not exchanged and the sensors were left mounted to the O2k-Chambers, which were filled ethanol with 70% during with storage, and mitochondrial respiration during medium calibrations (from Gnaiger 2008).
+Stability of the signals of six OroboPOS at air calibration, R1, over a period of >1month at constant temperature (25 °C).
+Membranes were not exchanged and the sensors were left mounted to the O2k-Chambers, which were filled 70% ethanol during with storage, and with mitochondrial respiration during medium calibrations (from Gnaiger 2008).

-Trends over time can thus be evaluated (Fig. 4; Gnaiger 2008), and possible irregularities of sensor performance are quickly recognized for intervention (MiPNet19.18B POS-Service).
+Trends over time can thus be evaluated (Fig. 4), and possible irregularities of sensor performance are quickly recognized for intervention by sensor service. " MiPNet19.18B POS-Service